PSLmodels/PCI-China/README.md

 Usage
 ---------------
-Three python functions and an R script are available for users to process data and build the neural network models to construct the PCI of China
+Three python functions and an R script are available for users to process data and build the neural network models to construct the PCI of China.

-- `proc_data.py`:              Process and prepare the raw data from the People's Daily for building the neural network model.
+- `proc_data.py`:              Process and prepare the raw data from the *People's Daily* for building the neural network models.
-- `pci.py`:                    Train a neural network model to construct the PCI of a quarter.
+- `pci.py`:                    Train a neural network model to construct the PCI for a specified year-quarter.
-- `compile_model_results.py`:  Compile the results from all models and export to a csv file.
+- `compile_model_results.py`:  Compile the results from all models and export them to a `.csv` file.
 - `generate_figures.r`:        Generate figures.

-Users can check out description of the arguments for each python function using the `--help` option.
-For example,
+Users can check out the descriptions of the arguments for each python function using the `--help` option.
+For example:

 ```{shell}
 ~/Policy-Change-Index/PCI-China>python proc_data.py --help